NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 2. Membership

-Foundation School Manager, Health Education South West
+Foundation School Manager, NHS England South West

-2 F1 trainee representatives
+2 F1 doctor representatives

-2 F2 trainee representatives
+2 F2 doctor representatives

 1 Representative from University of Plymouth Medical School